dmi3kno/ilbm-article/ilbm_article.md

 # Validation of quantile functions

 The flexibility of quantile distributions can become a curse, as certain combinations of parameters may produce an invalid quantile function.
 In order for the quantile function to be valid, it needs to be continuous and non-decreasing.
-Note that it is possible for a non-decreasing quantile function to produce a multi-modal density function and still remain valid.
 The violation of the QF feasibility condition manifests itself in the negative values of the QDF, measuring the rate of change in the quantile function.
 An invalid shape of the quantile function can cause the CDF approximation to fail both because the root-finding algorithm, such as Newton-Rhapson, can get stuck in the local minimum and because the QDF can produce an invalid gradient.

 ## Parameter conditions